lemonparty/lemonparty2018/README.md

 ## Back end

-The back end is written in Python, and served with Flask.
-To get started, assuming you have pip, virtualenv, and virtualenvwrapper installed:
+The back end is written in Python `3.9.0`, and served with Flask.
+To get
+started:

 * clone the repo
-* `mkvirtualenv lemonparty2018`
-* `workon lemonparty2018`
+* `python -m venv lemonparty2018-venv`
 * `pip install -r requirements.txt`
 * add a file in the root of the project called `localsettings.py`. example contents are listed below.